Is there Uber in Puerto Vallarta: 4 Reasons why Uber is a Safe and Top-Notch Choice

 Uber isn’t permitted to pick you up right at the airport in Puerto Vallarta, but you can get picked up just outside the airport property.
 All you have to do is cross the highway using a pedestrian bridge and have the car meet you there.

 When you walk out of the airport, turn left and follow the pedestrian bridge across the highway.
 It’s very obvious, and you cannot miss it.
+When Uber in Puerto Vallarta has made it to be accessible at the airport, that means Uber is here to stay, in my experience.

 This is a solid option for travelers with few bags, but I’d grab an airport taxi if you have a lot of luggage.
 It will cost a little bit more, but the convenience is worth it.
+It’s a long walk when you’re solo and hauling 2 luggage and some personal items, especially at night.
+Play it safe and just get a taxi, you’ll be glad you did.

 I’d also opt for a taxi if you’re traveling alone and arriving late at night.
 Standing alone on the street waiting for an Uber is not something I’d recommend.
 Puerto Vallarta is pretty safe, but you’ll have all your possessions with you, so I wouldn’t risk it.